rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/309_user-management.md

    - Projects
 ---

-## Adding/Removing Users from an Organization
+## Adding or Deleting Users from an Organization

 {{%notice note%}}
  Only the  **Admin** of an organization can invite users to their organization.